ibm-cloud-docs/account/iam-specific_ip.md

 To restrict all users to using only specific IP addresses, complete the following steps:

 1. In your Terraform configuration file, find the Terraform code that you used to create the `iam_account_settings_instance`.
 1. Enter the IP addresses that you want to restrict all users to using.
-The IP addresses listed are the only ones from which users in the account can log in to {{site.data.keyword.Bluemix}}.
+The IP addresses listed are the only ones from which users and service IDs using an API key in the account can log in to {{site.data.keyword.Bluemix}}.

    ```terraform
     resource "ibm_iam_account_settings" "iam_account_settings_instance" {
       allowed_ip_addresses = "17.5.7.8, 17.5.7.8 - 17.5.9.5, 17.5.7.8.0/16"